Welcome to today's edition of the Rush 24-7 podcast.

 Yeah, the worse you tell them the economy is, the more evidence they think they have for not even trying to find a job.

-It's the Wall Street guys, it's the rich, it's big oil.
+It's the Wall Street guys.

 I mean, this is the result of what the Democrat rhetoric has been all these years.

-You know, if unemployment checks would stop, some people, not all, would be so incensed at being expected to sit around the house for nothing.
+You know, if unemployment checks would stop, some people, not all, would be so incensed at being expected to sit around the House for nothing, they'd probably do something about it, either protest like in Greece or Wisconsin, or maybe they'd even go get a job.

 By the way, more good news for NPR.